Composer Bernard Rands

 Try whoever is available, but especially try Gerard Schwarz.”

 BD: You would

-the recording had already been waiting for the dates of the
+the recording had already been waiting for the dates of the performance of

-chamber work, that’s right, with the Boston Musica Viva.
+work, that’s right, with the Boston Musica Viva.
 I forgot about that;

 it just came out recently.
-That’s a little work for
+That’s a little work for flute, harp and

 that side of my life and I am not very good at it.